Zmmyslony/vector_slicer/README.md

 cmake -S ./ -B ./build -DCMAKE_TOOLCHAIN_FILE=...
 cmake --build ./build --config Release
 ```
-This will build the executable in the build directory.

 ***

 ## Usage
 The program can be used either as a dynamically linked library controlled from Python or directly from C++ using
 configuration files (see description below).